 Curatorial Fellow: Mira Dayal.

 Mira Dayal is an artist, critic, and curator based in New York.
 She is the founding editor of the Journal of Art Criticism, co-curator of the collaborative artist publication prompt:, and an assistant editor at Artforum.
 Dayal’s studio work has focused on the routines and materialities of language and the body.
 Her next solo exhibition will be at Lubov gallery in January 2019.
 Past shows include Material Metaphors at NARS Foundation, Spectral Imprints at A.I.R.
 Gallery on Governor’s Island, and Volley at Abrons Art Center.
 Extending and researching these interests, Dayal has previously curated programming and exhibitions on the subjects of intimacy, material residues, and commemoration for venues including Helena Anrather Gallery, A.I.R.
 Gallery, the Pfizer Building, and Barnard College; she also assisted New Museum curator Margot Norton with research for Sequences VIII: Elastic Hours, a biennial in Reykjavik.
 Dayal’s curatorial practice primarily engages the work of emerging and underrepresented artists.
-In September 2018, she will be curating a show of Lizzy De Vita and Hong Seon Jang for 5-50 Gallery, followed by Formula 1 at CUE Art Foundation, where she is currently a Curatorial Fellow, in April 2019.
+In September 2018, she curated a show of Lizzy De Vita and Hong Seon Jang for 5-50 Gallery, followed by Formula 1 at CUE Art Foundation, where she is a Curatorial Fellow, in April 2019.

 At the intersection of curation and criticism, Dayal has contributed to several museum catalogues, and has also published her writing online and in print with Artforum, The Brooklyn Rail, CUE Art Foundation, Hyperallergic, Performa, NYAQ, and other publications.
 Recent articles have focused on the work of Lauren Bakst, Wong Ping, Fia Backström, Zoe Leonard, Cathy Wilkes, Christie Neptune, and Justin Berry.